vamliu/docs/eslint/rules/no-unused-vars.md

 ---
-title: no-unused-vars
+规则名: no-unused-vars
-layout: doc
+布局: doc
-rule_type: problem
+规则类型: problem
 ---

 Variables that are declared and not used anywhere in the code are most likely an error due to incomplete refactoring.
 Such variables take up space in the code and can lead to confusion by readers.

-## Rule Details
+## 规则详解

 This rule is aimed at eliminating unused variables, functions, and function parameters.